reduxjs/redux/docs/tutorials/essentials/part-8-rtk-query-advanced.md

 In this case, our `<SinglePostPage>` mounted and requested that individual `Post` by ID.
 When we clicked on "Edit Post", the `<SinglePostPage>` component was unmounted by the router, and the active subscription was removed due to unmounting.
 RTK Query immediately started a "remove this post data" timer.
 But, the `<EditPostPage>` component mounted right away and subscribed to the same `Post` data with the same cache key.
 So, RTK Query canceled the timer and kept using the same cached data instead of fetching it from the server.

-By default, **unused data is removed from the cache after 60 seconds**, but this can be configured in either the root API slice definition or overridden in the individual endpoint definitions using the `keepUnuseDataFor` flag, which specifies a cache lifetime in seconds.
+By default, **unused data is removed from the cache after 60 seconds**, but this can be configured in either the root API slice definition or overridden in the individual endpoint definitions using the `keepUnusedDataFor` flag, which specifies a cache lifetime in seconds.

 ### Invalidating Specific Items